 If you feel you or your family may have an allergy, seek medical assistance from a general practitioner or allergy specialist.

 Looking for health insurance?
 Want to better understand your current plan or healthcare options in Hong Kong?
-Contact our partner AD MediLink now at [email protected] or +852 2296 9773 for expert and unbiased advice.
+Contact AD MediLink now at [email protected] or +852 2296 9773 for expert and unbiased advice.
 Their advisors are uniquely trained on the Hong Kong healthcare system (public and private) to answer all your questions.

 Dr. Adrian Wu 鄔揚源醫生 is a US board certified specialist in allergy and immunology currently in private practice.
 He is the director of the Centre for Allergy and Asthma Care in Hong Kong.